 Once saved, always saved?
 Take heed of this warning!
 The kind of household described herein, constructed by God’s unconditional grace, is conditionally maintained as a result of a person’s secure obedience to God.
 That expressive requirement is most evident in this phrase (v.
 6): "if indeed we hold firmly to" the beliefs we declare and affirm, then our life with God will endure (see 3:14).
 "Hebrews" does not preach a once-saved, always-saved, no-matter-what religion!
 It proclaims, instead, a covenant-keeping faith that depends on a close-working partnership between an ever-faithful God and his faithful people, as highlighted in this short video from The Bible Project called "Covenants."

-- Q. 1 How well do you feel you focus your attention on or fix your eyes on Jesus daily?
+- Q. 1 Daily, how well do you focus your attention or fix your eyes on Jesus?

 - Q. 2 To whom do you look when you feel troubled, in need, fearful, or discouraged?
 Where do you find him?

 - Q. 3 Do you see yourself as being one in God's house?
 If so, how do you explain it?